 A broad theme in this work is the interactions among environmental, trade and fiscal policies.
 Dr. Wigle’s recent work has focused on Canadian climate policy, especially the linkages between federal and provincial action.
-Dr. Wigle is currently collaborating with Marisa Beck (Ph.D. student at the Balsillie School), Christoph Bohringer (Oldenburg Germany), Nic Rivers (Ottawa), Tom Rutherford (Wisconsin, Madison) and Hidemichi Yonezawa (U Ottawa) on a project looking at fiscal and dynamic aspects of Canadian Climate Policy approaches.
-The work is funded by Carbon Management Canada.
+Dr. Wigle is currently collaborating with Marisa Beck (Ottawa) and Nic Rivers (Ottawa).
+Dr. Wigle is also looking into the economic analysis of reducing transport GHG emissions, having recently presented a preliminary paper at the Canadian Resource and Environmental Association’s annual conference in Montreal (September, 2018)

-Dr. Wigle has also applied the CGE methodology to look at border issues with Trien Nguyen (Waterloo) and renewable electricity policy (with Marisa Beck and Nic Rivers).
-Some of the work on renewable energy has been supported by Sustainable Prosperity.
+Dr. Wigle has also applied the CGE methodology to look at border issues with Trien Nguyen (Waterloo) and renewable electricity policy with Marisa Beck and Nic Rivers.
+Some of the work on renewable energy has been supported by Smart Prosperity.

-Dr. Wigle’s teaching in recent years has focused on environmental economics.
+Dr. Wigle’s teaching in recent years has focused on environmental economics and policy.

 Professor Wigle has been involved in the preparation of technical reports for Agriculture Canada, the C. D. Howe Institute, Department of Foreign Affairs and International Trade, Environment Canada, Industry Canada, the US Department of Labor and Australia’s Productivity (formerly Industry) Commission among others.